SkyfallenHQ/SkyMake/README.md

 Commits Till Now(Committed Daily):
 -Initial Release
 -Tuesday June 23rd

+# What is SkyMake?
+SkyMake is free and Open-Source Learning Management System that includes a Online Examination System, a Live Lesson System and many more features!

 # Legal Info
 The Skyfallen Foundation and The Skyfallen Company - (C) All Rights Reserved